AKolumbic/star-wing/test/README.md

 ## Running Tests

-Tests are run using npm scripts:
+Tests are run using npm scripts defined in the project's package.json file.
+Here's a comprehensive guide to running different types of tests and analyzing test coverage.

+### Basic Test Commands

 ```bash
 # Run all tests